How can we drive the shift from fossil fuels to renewables?

 Think deeply about your relationship with energy.
 Since we can’t physically see the energy that drives our lives, our relationship is different than that with more tangible resources like food and water.
 So let’s make it a bit more tangible.

 For 24 hours, make a note of each and every time you consume energy.
-Strive to jot down everything — from turning on lights in a classroom to charging your phone, hopping on the bus to powering up your coffee maker, to much much more.
+Try your best to jot down everything — from turning on lights to charging your phone, hopping on the bus to powering up your coffee maker.

 Next, do your research.